Dau2004/alu_regex_hackathon_group-7/README.md

-This project aims to test the our understanding of Regular Expression.
+This project aims to test our understanding of Regular Expression.